LinogeFly/hide-unwanted-streams-on-twitch/README.md

 # About
 This solution is for hiding unwanted content on [Twitch TV](http://www.twitch.tv/) web site, such as streams, videos etc. Currently, the following platforms are supported:
-- Extension for Google Chrome
+- Extension for Google Chrome.
+Available on Google Web Store [here]().
-- Userscript, to be used with userscript managers such as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)
+- Userscript, to be used with userscript managers such as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
+Can be installed from [here](https://openuserjs.org/scripts/LinogeFly/Hide_unwanted_streams_on_Twitch).

 # How to build
 ## Prerequisites